CPerezz/upcSad/README.md

-# UPC is a shitty place to study.
+xxx# UPC is a shitty place to study.
 But at least we program a few days.

 ## **Is completly forbidden to use:**
 ```